 A couple of years later, I got pregnant.
 Here's a simple equation to explain what happened while I was pregnant: pregnancy + moving to another state + a late honeymoon (trip to Europe/cruise) + not working out consistently + eating whatever I wanted = I gained quite a bit of weight.
 I put on close to 80lbs while I was pregnant with my son.
 After I had him, I experienced another devastating physical challenge: pulmonary embolism (I had large blood clots in my lungs).
 Along with that, my Graves Disease was back and I dealt with another host of medical issues.
 It still gives me goosebumps to think that I almost died the day after giving birth to my son.
 And it still gives me joy to think of everything I'm able to experience now because God spared my life.
 So there I was, sitting in the ICU, with all of these medical issues I couldn't see leaving again and a ton of weight to lose before I'd look like the Kirsten I was before.

 Slowly and surely I got back at it.
 I set short-term and long-term goals for myself.
 It started with walking slowly for just a few minutes, working on squat challenges, [modified] burpee challenges, [push-up] challenges.
 All the while, I was going in for weekly doctors appointments to ensure my health was improving--and, thankfully, it was!
 I stay committed and got all of the weight off + 10 additional pounds.
 I have a passion for helping others reach their goals too!
 Let's get started!

 Hi there!
-I'm a portrait photographer currently based in Riyadh, Saudi Arabia.
-I specialize in family & professional portraits.
+I'm a portrait photographer currently based in Oahu, Hawaii.
+I specialize in family, pet & professional portraits.
 Thank you so much for coming to visit me here!